RetroDECK/ES-DE/THEMES-DEV.md

     - Default is `0`
 * `path` - type: PATH
     - Path to a video file.
 Setting a value for this property will make the video static, i.e. it will only play this video regardless of whether there is a game video available or not.
 If the `default` property has also been set, it will be overridden as the `path` property takes precedence.
 * `default` - type: PATH
-    - Path to default video file.
+    - Path to a default video file.
 The default video will be played (unless the `path` property has been set) when the selected game does not have a video.
+If an image type has been defined using `imageMetadata` that image will be searched for first and only if no such image could be found this `default` video will be shown.
+This property is also applied to any custom collection that does not contain any games when browsing the grouped custom collections system.
+* `defaultImage` - type: PATH
+    - This works exactly as the `default` property but it allows displaying an image instead of playing a video.
 * `imageMetadata` - type: STRING
     - This displays a game image of a certain media type.
 This occurs if there is no video found for the game and the `path` and `default` properties have not been set, or if a video start delay has been defined via the `delay` attribute.
     - Possible values: